aakanshadalmia/DocuBot/README.md

 ### **Solution:**

-To address these challenges, I have developed a **chatbot powered by a Large Language Model (LLM) - DocuBot**.
+To address these challenges a **chatbot powered by a Large Language Model (LLM)** can be used.
 Leveraging advanced natural language processing, DocuBot allows users to **upload documents** and **pose queries** based on the document.
 The ingested documents are then processed to generate relevant **responses** for the user.

 ### **Key Features:**